 It’s important to remember that in Australia, waiters and servers get paid a liveable minimum wage.
 This means that your sandwich or salad may cost a little bit more than you expect, but it also means the staff are being paid fairly for their time.
 Unlike some other places you may have visited, such as the United States, Australia does not have a tipping culture.
 Places may ask if you would like to tip, but it’s not necessary.

 Depending on your circumstances, it’s always worth planning ahead for a night out.
 You don’t want to accidentally splurge your weekly savings just by walking into an expensive venue!
-Some bars that feature music, burlesque or other live entertainment will likely enforce a cover charge, but rarely more than $10.
-While there, you can expect a glass of wine, beer or cider to cost approximately $10-12 each.
+Some bars that feature music, burlesque or other live entertainment will likely enforce a cover charge of between $10-$20, but you can usually avoid this charge if you go early enough.
+While there, you can expect a glass of wine, beer or cider to cost approximately $10-$15 each.
 Spirits might be anywhere between $12-$25 depending on the venue and whether you have a desire for cocktails.

 Concerts and live music can be more expensive in Australia.
 Performers have to spend more to travel here, and the costs associated with paying bar and security staff add up.
 In Melbourne, $50 or more per ticket is an expected figure to pay for live music or sporting matches.
 For a larger act at a stadium or arena, over $100 per ticket is typical.
 Other events like dance or theatre performances will usually cost $50 or more.
 Always make sure you investigate the weekly city guides, as there are plenty of regular free events taking place around Melbourne.

 A movie at any of the city’s cinemas will likely cost around $21, which may sound like a lot compared to Netflix at home.
 But, you don’t get the big screen experience that way!
 Make sure you take advantage of any cinema membership programs that will get you discounted tickets and free popcorn and drinks.
-Some cinemas offer cheap tickets on particular days of the week, such as the famous Cinema Nova which does $7 movies before 4pm on Mondays.
-Otherwise, student accommodation providers sometimes have cinemas of their own, with free screenings for residents.
+Event Cinemas offer student members $10 tickets from Monday to Thursday.
+Student accommodation providers sometimes even have cinemas of their own, with free screenings for residents.

 If you prefer to spend your downtime at the gym, a membership at one of the more common gym franchises like Goodlife, Fitness First or Anytime Fitness, will cost around $16-20 per week.
 Make sure to ask about any student discounts on memberships or classes.
 If you opt to live in student accommodation, access to a designated fitness space is usually included in the weekly price.